mingleusa/rizzo-css/docs/PUBLISHING.md

 - **In-repo framework routes** — Svelte integrated in Astro; framework switcher; 24 Svelte component pages at `/docs/svelte`.
 React/Vue: same pattern when added.
 See [Framework Structure](./FRAMEWORK_STRUCTURE.md).
 - **CLI** — `npx rizzo-css init` | `add` | `theme`.
 See [CLI Planning](./CLI_PLANNING.md).

+## Keeping npm and GitHub in sync

+**The npm package is a snapshot at publish time.** When you run `pnpm publish:package` (or `npm publish` from `packages/rizzo-css`), npm packs whatever is in that package **at that moment** — after `prepublishOnly` has run (`build:css` + `copy-scaffold.js`).
+Pushing to GitHub **after** you publish does **not** update the published package.
+The package only changes when you bump the version and run `npm publish` again.

+So:

+- **New files that appear right after you run publish** — During `pnpm publish:package`, npm runs `prepublishOnly` first (`build:css` + `copy-scaffold.js`).
+That script writes/overwrites `scaffold/astro/`, `scaffold/svelte/`, and `scaffold/vanilla/icons`. **Then** npm packs the directory and uploads.
+So those “new” files you see in the scaffold folder after the command finishes **were included in the tarball**.
+The published npm package is up to date with them.
+Your working tree now has those files on disk; if they’re not committed, GitHub won’t have them until you commit and push (so commit and push to keep the repo in sync with what’s on npm).
+- **Changes you make after the publish command has finished** — Any edits or new files you add *after* `pnpm publish:package` completes are **not** in the tarball you just published.
+To get them on npm, bump the version and publish again.
+- **Recommended order:** (1) Commit all source and scaffold changes.
+(2) Bump version.
+(3) Run `pnpm publish:package`.
+(4) Commit the scaffold/astro and scaffold/svelte (and vanilla/icons) updates that prepublishOnly wrote, then push.
+That way npm and GitHub both match the same release.

 ## Versioning strategy

 - **Semver:** Use [semantic versioning](https://semver.org/): `MAJOR.MINOR.PATCH`.